Social Justice And Mental Health Legislation

 Introduction

 Social justice is based on the concepts of human rights, access, participation and equality of all persons (Bradshaw, 2016).
 It is concerned with issues like age, race, gender, sexual orientation, religion, nationality, education and mental health.
-The nature of work done by social workers requires them to promote social justice by opening access and opportunity to everyone, especially those in greatest need.
+The nature of work done by social workers requires them to promote social justice by opening access and opportunity to everyone, especially those in greatest need. social work dissertation help can provide valuable insights into how these principles are applied in practice.
 Similarly, in the case study, Gary has been suffering from depression and is homeless is the target of social workers in the United Kingdom.
 In order to address such issues as above, there is a legal framework to be followed as outlined in various legislations.

 Whatsapp